himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 Most importantly, due to organizing notes by *week* rather than topic, it is best if I can archive the notes in more of a tree layout.
-Org notes are plain text files, so I can save them on my hard drive any way I want, which allows me to organize the notes as `/work/archive/YEAR/MONTH/week-of{date}.org`.
+Org notes are plain text files, so I can save them on my hard drive any way I want.
+For example, I have my work notes organized as `./work/archive/{YEAR}/{MONTH}{DAY}/week-of-{date}.org`.
-Additionally, I can export the notes to linked html files, which is very useful for going back and looking at my previous notes, which I require with my work flow.
+Each week, I also export the finished notes to linked html files, which is very useful for going back and looking at my previous notes.

 ### Conclusion

-So that's about it.
-I've switched back to emacs org-notes for my work notes... but remain using Joplin for my personal and home notes.
+That's it.
+I've switched back to emacs org-notes for my work tasks, but remain on Joplin for my personal and home notes.
 So far...
 I'm loving it.
-I think that I switched to joplin because org-mode wasn't ideal for my personal notes.
-However, it turned out that it was lacking for my work notes.
+I think that I switched to Joplin because org-mode wasn't ideal for my personal notes.
+However, Joplin was lacking for my work notes.
 That's okay.
-It turns out that those two use cases are completely different, and as such work best using different tools.
+I learned that my home vs. work notes are two completely different use cases, and as a result should use different tools.

-So, moving forward, I plan to keep using Joplin for my personal notes, and emacs org-mode for my work notes.
+So, moving forward, I plan to keep using Joplin for my personal notes, and emacs org-mode for my work tasks.
 Perfect.